ampedPF/now-playing/README.md

 ![preview](./preview.png)

+## Configuration

-## Fetching info from Tuna Webserver
+### Fetching info from Tuna Webserver

-Starting plugin version 1.5.2, Tuna now can host song information on local webserver with default port ```1608```.
+Starting with Tuna plugin version 1.5.2, it now allow hosting song information on local webserver which default port is ```1608```.
-Just make sure to check the checkbox on the Basics tab of Tuna settings window.
+Just make sure to check the checkbox on the Basics tab in Tuna settings window.

-Then in ```now-playing.js```, configure as necessary.
+Then edit ```now-playing.js```, configure as necessary.

 ```js
 loadInfoFromServer = true;
 tunaServerAddr = 'http://localhost:1608';
 ```

-## File location
+### File location

+Tuna can also store the song information in local files.
+This projects assumes by default that these are stored at the following filepaths.

 | Field  | Path |
 | ------------- | ------------- |